 made available, especially if accessed

 early enough.

-Internet safety H11 that for most people the All of these aspects are covered in
+Internet safety All of these aspects are covered in

 and harms internet is an integral part of life and lessons within the Puzzles

-has many benefits.
+has many benefits. lessons within the razzles

 H12 about the benefits of Relationships

 rationing time spent online, the risks Healthy Me

-of excessive time spent on electronic ,
+of excessive time spent on electronic incularly inte

 devices and the impact of positive and

 negative content online on their own

 and others' mental and physical

 wellbeing.

 H13 how to consider the

 effect of their online actions on others

 and knowhow to recognise and

 display respectful behaviour online

 and the importance of keeping

 personal information private.

 H14 why social media, some

 computer games and online gaming,

 for example, are age restricted.

 H15 that the internet can also

 be a negative place where online

 abuse, trolling, bullying and

 harassment can take place, which can

 have a negative impact on mental

 health.

 H16 how to be a discerning

 consumer of information online

 including understanding that

 information, including that from

 search engines, is ranked, selected

 and targeted.

 H17 where and how to report

 concerns and get support with issues

 online.

 Physical health H18 the characteristics and All of these aspects are covered in

 and fitness mental and physical benefits of an lessons within the Puzzles

-and miness active lifestyle. icssoris within the ruzzles
+active lifestyle.

 H19 the importance of Healthy Me

-• · ·

 building regular exercise into daily and

 weekly routines and how to achieve

 this; for example, walking or cycling to

 school, a daily active mile or other

 forms of regular, vigorous exercise.

 H20 the risks associated with

 an inactive lifestyle (including

 obesity).

 H21 how and when to seek

 support including which adults to

-1 Tapper a more and a more a day to I .

 speak to in school if they are worried

 about their health.
+All Cil

-Healthy eating H22 what constitutes a All of these aspects are covered in All of these aspects are covered in
+Healthy eating All of these aspects are covered in

-healthy diet (including understanding lessons within the Puzzles
+, , , lessons within the Puzzles

-calories and other nutritional
+calories and other nutritional Haaltha NAa

-content). • Healthy Me
+content).
+Healthy Me

 H23 the principles of planning

 and preparing a range of healthy

 meals.

 H24 the characteristics of a

 poor diet and risks associated with

 unhealthy eating (including, for

 example, obesity and tooth decay)

 and other behaviours (e.g. the impact

 of alcohol on diet or health).

 Drugs, alcohol H25 the facts about legal and

 and tobacco illegal harmful substances and

-associated risks, including smoking,
+l associated risks, including smoking,

 alcohol use and drug-taking

-Health and H26 how to recognise early All of these aspects are covered in
+Health and All of these aspects are covered in

-prevention signs of physical illness, such as weight essons within the Puzzles
+prevention signs of physical illness, such as weight lessons within the Puzzles

 loss, or unexplained changes to the

-body. • Healthy Me
+body.
+Healthy Me

 H27 about safe and unsafe

 exposure to the sun, and how to

 reduce the risk of sun damage,

 including skin cancer.

 H28 the importance of

 sufficient good quality sleep for good

 health and that a lack of sleep can

 affect weight, mood and ability to

 learn.

 H29 about dental health and

 the benefits of good oral hygiene and

 dental flossing, including regular

 check-ups at the dentist.

 H30 about personal hygiene

 and germs including bacteria, viruses,

 how they are spread and treated, and

 the importance of handwashing.

 H31 the facts and science

 relating to immunisation and

 vaccination

 Basic first aid H32 how to make a clear and All of these aspects are covered in

-Dasie III st ala efficient call to emergency services if lessons within the Puzzles
+efficient call to emergency services if lessons within the Puzzles

 necessary.

 H33 concepts of basic first- Healthy Me

 aid, for example dealing with common

-injuries, including head injuries.

 injuries, including head injuries.